Nick Fury: Strange Tales and solo series

-Fury continued to make appearances in the other Marvel books, from Fantastic Four to The Avengers.
+Fury continued to make appearances in other Marvel books, such as Fantastic Four and The Avengers.
 In 1972, Sgt.
 Fury and His Howling Commandos celebrated its 100th issue with a present-day reunion of the squad, sponsored by Stan Lee and the creative team behind the title.
 (Lee, like other comic books professionals, has made occasional cameos in his own books, in a tradition going back to the 1940s Golden Age of Comic Books).
-The matter of Fury apparently not aging significantly since his term of service in World War II was justified in "Assignment: The Infinity Formula" by the writer Jim Starlin and artist Howard Chaykin in Marvel Spotlight #31 (December 1976), revealing Fury's age-retarding medication treatment.
+The matter of Fury apparently not aging significantly since his term of service in World War II was justified in "Assignment: The Infinity Formula" by writer Jim Starlin and artist Howard Chaykin in Marvel Spotlight #31 (December 1976), revealing Fury's age-retarding medication treatment.

 A six-issue miniseries, Nick Fury vs. S.H.I.E.L.D.
 (June–November 1988) was followed by Nick Fury, Agent of S.H.I.E.L.D. vol. 2.
 The latter series lasted 47 issues (September 1989 – May 1993); its pivotal story arc was "the Deltite Affair", in which many S.H.I.E.L.D. agents were replaced with Life Model Decoys in a takeover attempt.

-A year after that series ended, the one-shot Fury (May 1994), using retroactive continuity, altered the events of those previous two series.
+A year after that series ended, the one-shot Fury (May 1994), retroactively altered the events of those previous two series.
 The Fury one-shot had cast them as a series of staged events designed to distract Fury from the resurrection plans of Hydra head Baron von Strucker.
 The following year, writer Chaykin and penciller Corky Lehmkuhl produced the four-issue miniseries Fury of S.H.I.E.L.D.
 (April–July 1995).
 Various publications have additionally focused on Nick Fury's solo adventures, such as the graphic novels and one-shots Wolverine/Nick Fury: The Scorpio Connection (1989), Wolverine/Nick Fury: Scorpio Rising (October 1994), Fury/Black Widow: Death Duty and Captain America and Nick Fury: Blood Truce (both February 1995), and Captain America and Nick Fury: The Otherworld War (October 2001).
 He starred in the 2004–2005 Secret War miniseries.

 In the 2018 Exiles series "The Unseen" will recruit characters to combat an unknown galactic threat.

 In May 2023 Marvel published a double sized one-shot Fury made to commemorate the character's 60th anniversary.